TheLoopsMeow/ReactMadLibProject/README.md

 This is a not for profit project to showcase my skill in JavaScript, React, HTML, and CSS.

-How this mad lib wepsite works:
+How this mad lib website works:

 A hero is chosen at random initially.
 The hero's name, picture, and biography are displayed with some words randomly removed from the text of the description.